soanvig/Moon/_posts/2017-06-11-how-background-position-works.md

 The `x * y` is the moved image's reference point.

-We now `z` we want to get (20%), and we know `y` (50%).
-The `x` is the search value.
+We know `z` we want to get (20%), and we know `y` (50%).
+The `x` is the looking for value.
 We can proceed with transformations:

 ![z = x * (1 - y); x = z / (1 - y)]({{ site.url }}/assets/images/how-background-position-works/calc2.png)

-Using this equation for `x` we can calculate the value we must give to `background-position` to get the distance between container's border and image's edge (treat 1 as 100%):
+Using this equation for `x` we can calculate the value we must give to `background-position` to get the desired (20%) distance between container's border and image's edge (treat 1 as 100%):

 ![x = 20% / (100% - 50%) = 40%]({{ site.url }}/assets/images/how-background-position-works/calc3.png)